Reserve Bank of New Zealand Headquarters

 Reserve Bank of New Zealand Cash Rate

 The Reserve Bank of New Zealand (RBNZ) is expected to keep interest rates on hold again.
 It started moving interest rates lower in 2016 and 2017 when the FED was hiking them.
 Since then, the RBNZ has kept them unchanged.
-Not much is expected in this week's decision, so the attention will shift to the statement and the monetary policy statement.
-Please follow us for live coverage of this event by experienced analysts and the impact it might have on the currency.
+Not much is expected in this week's decision, so the attention will shift to the statement and the monetary policy statement which is released together with the rate decision.
+Please follow us for live coverage of this event by experienced analysts.

 <% indicator.indicator_name %>